Humberd/MicroTwitter/README.md

 # MicroTwitter

-The direct copy of Twitter for educational purposes only.
+The social network website highly influenced by Twitter.
+For educational purposes only.

 ## Links